nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 feature.s3              = true
 ```

-And here is how to set those values for every user connected to a server, via the [server configuration endpoint]({{page version='' space='client-apps' page='how-to-configure-nuxeo-drive-globally'}}):
+And here is how to set those values for every user connected to a server, via the JSON file stored server side and used by Nuxeo Drive:

 ```json
 {